Get E-Book

 ee.emit('ready'); // nothing

-The implementation stores a .listener property on the wrapper function pointing back to the original.
-This is how removeListener() can match your original function against a once() registration - it checks both the wrapper and the .listener property when searching for a match.
-Without this, you'd have no way to remove a once() listener before it fires, because the function stored in _events is the wrapper, not your original.
+Because the stored function is the wrapper, Node keeps a link back to your original function.
+The wrapper has a .listener property pointing at the original. removeListener() checks both the stored wrapper and that .listener property when searching for a match.
+Without this, you would have no way to remove a once() listener before it fires, because the function stored in _events would not be the function you passed to once().

 1. emit() encounters the wrapper function in the listeners array (or as the bare function).